carmanaught/mpvcontextmenu/README.md

 <img src="http://i.imgur.com/8xmOqXW.png" width="768">

 A lot of the code from the original menu has been rewritten.
-In particular, this menu adds sub-menu's using the Tcl menu cascade command.
-One possible downside to this is that the way in which the pseudo sub-menu worked with the original menu allowed a menu to stay on screen and be rebuilt, meaning that you could click a menu item to toggle something and have the menu stay on screen.
-This does not work with this menu.
+In particular, this menu adds sub-menu's using the Tcl menu cascade command retaining the possibility to rebuild the menu along with sub-menu's through the use of the Tcl 'postcascade command'.

 The menu layout is based on by the right-click menu for Bomi, which is what I was using before switching to mpv.
 If you were a Bomi user be aware that not all the menu items for Bomi are implemented, particularly those around video settings and there is no current plan to implement them at this point.